North Auckland Line: Branch lines

-The Okaihau Branch formerly left the North Auckland Line in Otiria and the Riverhead Branch in Kumeu.
+The Okaihau Branch formerly left the North Auckland Line in Otiria and the Riverhead branch in Kumeū.

 Construction

 It took many years to build a complete line to serve the Northland Region, with different sections being developed at different times.
 Eventually, it became clear that a mainline was required to link these isolated railways to improve transport for both passengers and freight to and from New Zealand's northernmost region, and to open up land for greater economic development.

 A line north of Helensville from Maungaturoto towards Maungatapere of about 20 miles (32 km) was authorised by the Railways Authorisation Act, 1904.

 However, the construction was not without criticism.
 In 1910, the Minister of Railways himself criticised the project, arguing that the project of extending it would bring little benefit, as most traffic from north of Auckland was already covered by only going as far as Helensville, while country to the north was poor and would not be able to support the line.

 Many sections of the line were considered technically challenging, especially the tunnels, construction of which had been called "notorious" at the time.